wxWidgets/Phoenix/packaging/HOWTO-Release.rst

     pre-release development versions for the next official release, not the one just completed.

-17. If making an announcement about this release, (I think it's okay not to for minor releases or smallish bug fixes,) send the text to the email addresses listed at the top of the packaging/ANNOUNCE.txt file.
+17. If making an announcement about this release, (I think it's okay not to for minor releases or smallish bug fixes,) send the text in packaging/ANNOUNCE.txt to the email addresses listed at the top of the file.